PDXChinese/pdxchinese.github.io/_pages/about.md

 Mr. Zhao attended Peking University in China.
 He came to the States as a Visiting Scholar in Harvard University in 1989.
 He has been working in the healthcare industry for more than twenty years.
 He and his wife chose Portland to raise their family.
 They have three children who are all very passionate about community services and social justice.

-## Board of Directors at Large

-### Eric Shi

-Mr. Shi received his B.S. from Shanghai U. of Sci. & Tech.
-After he came to the U.S. in 1989, he has obtained his M.S. from Oregon State and attended OGI for management courses.
-He devotes his time to support and promote small/startup companies in product development and market penetration.
-Making himself a home in Oregon with his wife and two boys, he wishes to make use of his skillset and contribute to the good of the community.

-### Jue Shi

-Mr. Shi graduated from Peking University with B.S. and M.S. degree, both in electrical engineering field.
-He was a senior electrical engineer, worked for 17 years in Maxim integrated products,inc. He loves technologies and organizes a tech solon for local engineers with weekly seminars on broad topics.
-He and his wife live in Portland, OR with two sons.

 ## Student Council

 ### Katie Jin, President